benjbuch/octo_waffle/part_01-basic_interactions.md

 ## Packages

 Not all functions are loaded by default into R’s memory.
-Also, not all functionality required for a certain task might even be programmed in base R. Therefore, users can write, deposit and load ‘extensions’ to the R software, which most frequently comes as a bundle of functions (and/or data) in so-called ‘packages’.
+Also, not all functions required for a task might even be available with the standard distribution of R. Therefore, users can write, deposit and load extensions to the R software, which come as bundles of functions and/or other objects such as data in so-called ‘packages’.

-Packages can be found anywhere in the internet, but most reliably, they are obtained from the ‘Comprehensive R Archive Network’ ([CRAN](https://cran.rstudio.com)) and in many cases actively maintained and developed by the community on github.
+R packages can be found anywhere on the internet, but most reliably, they are obtained from the ‘Comprehensive R Archive Network’ ([CRAN](https://cran.rstudio.com)).
+A good R packages is actively maintained and developed by the R community.

 To install, e.g. the `magrittr` package from CRAN.